MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/enhanced-authoring.md

 <!-- markdownlint-disable MD013 -->
 :::image type="complex" source="media/enhanced-authoring/error-messages.png" alt-text="This screenshot shows an enhanced error message for failed validation.":::
    This screenshot shows a contextual error message when the name property for a resource instance doesn't match the validating regular expression.
 The value is the string 'invalid?' and the error message says "Invalid value for instance name.
-An instance name must be a non-empty string containing only letters, numbers, and spaces."
+An instance name must be a nonempty string containing only letters, numbers, and spaces."
 :::image-end:::
 <!-- markdownlint-enable MD013 -->

-When defining values, the enhanced schemas have contextual error messages instead of the default error messages that JSON schema validation raises.
-This is particularly helpful for properties that must match a regular expression, where the default message just indicates that the value is invalid and lists the regular expression pattern.
+When you define values, the enhanced schemas have contextual error messages instead of the default error messages that JSON schema validation raises.
+These values are helpful for properties that must match a regular expression, where the default message just indicates that the value is invalid and lists the regular expression pattern.

 ## Using the enhanced configuration document schema

-To associate every configuration document with the enhanced schema, add the following snippet to your [settings.json] file in VS Code.
+To associate every configuration document with the enhanced schema, add the following snippet to your `settings.json` file in VS Code.
 You can define these options in your user settings or for a specific workspace.

 <!-- markdownlint-disable MD013 -->